CDAGaming/CraftPresence-Mirror/README.md

   * See `Status Messages:Player Coordinate Placeholder` for more info.
 * `&HEALTH&` - The player's health placeholder message
   * See `Status Messages:Player Health Placeholder` for more info.

 ___

+### World Info Placeholders

+These placeholders translate to the `&WORLDINFO&` Placeholder from the `Server Settings` menu (Or `Status Messages::Singleplayer Game Message`) within the Config Gui.

+You can configure these Sub-Placeholders within the `Status Messages::World Data Placeholder` setting.

+If you wish to use these placeholders on their own, you can do so via the `&SERVER:WORLDINFO:[placeholderName]&` format.

+Example: `&SERVER:WORLDINFO:DIFFICULTY&` == `&DIFFICULTY&`

+* `&DIFFICULTY&` - The current world's difficulty
+* `&WORLDNAME&` - The name of the current world
+* `&WORLDTIME&` - The current world's in-game time
+* `&WORLDDAY&` - The current world's in-game day count

+___